-With technology available that enable interested buyers to take a virtual tour of a property they are interested in, some agents say there is no more need for show houses which could place both the agent and the property of the seller at risk.
+With technology available that enable interested buyers to take a virtual tour of a property they are interested in, some agents say there is no more need for show houses or open days which could place both the agent and the property of the seller at risk.

 “While opening the home to the general public allows real estate agents the opportunity to expand their client base, show houses also hold the potential to put both the agent and the home at risk to criminal activity.
 Real estate agents will need to assess whether this is the best way of expanding their database, or if other marketing efforts (for example, interacting with the public at sponsored events) would be more effective to achieve this end,” says Regional Director and CEO of RE/MAX of Southern Africa, Adrian Goslett.